Japanese Culture

 What is “Ehoumaki”?
 February 3rd’s Japanese culture.

-Last time, I introduced “Setsubun”.
-Bean-throwing events are held all over Japan on February 3rd every year, and it ...
+Last time, I introduced “Setsubun”.Bean-throwing events are held all over Japan on February 3rd every year, and it is al...

 Japanese Culture